Lean Six Sigma - Explained

 Lean Six Sigma (LSS) is a comprehensive method for removing waste for organizational operations through standardization and procedure.
 It is a combination of Six Sigma and lean manufacturing to dispose of eight different types of waste.
 These eight types of waste are from different departments (1) Overproduction, (2) Inventory, (3) Defects, (4) Waiting, (5) Extra-Processing, (6) Non-Utilized Talent, (7) Motion, and (8) Transportation.

-A Little More on What is Lean Six Sigma
+How is Lean Six Sigma Used?

 Lean Six Sigma was first employed in the United States at Motorola Company in 1986.
 The purpose behind its use was to compete with the business model of Japanese company Kaizen.